Find Affordable College Courses

 Toledo, OH

-University of Toledo ranked #7 on this year’s Most Popular Public Health Bachelor’s Degree Schools in Ohio list.
-University of Toledo is a fairly large public school located in the large city of Toledo.
+University of Toledo came in at #7 in this year’s edition of the Most Popular Public Health Bachelor’s Degree Schools in Ohio ranking.
+University of Toledo is a large public school located in the city of Toledo.

 Women make up 90% of the public health majors at the school.

-With a ranking of #8, Union Institute & University did quite well on this year’s most popular schools for public health students working on their bachelor’s degree.
-Located in the city of Cincinnati, Union is a private not-for-profit school with a small student population.
+Union Institute & University came in at #8 in this year’s edition of the Most Popular Public Health Bachelor’s Degree Schools in Ohio ranking.
+Located in the large city of Cincinnati, Union is a private not-for-profit college with a fairly small student population.

 After completing their Bachelor's Degree, public health graduates from Union carry an average student debt load of $35,092.